srid99/elementary-setup/INSTRUCTIONS.md

 ### Sublime

-Install the below Sublime plugins,
+First install the package manager and then install the below plugins,

 * Markdown
 * Todo